chipsalliance/firrtl-spec/abi.md

 A target will result in the creation of specialization files.
 One specialization file per public module per option for a given target will be created.

-Including a specialization file in the elaboration of Verilog produced by a FIRRTL compiler specializes the instantiation hierarchy of a public module with that option.
+Including a specialization file in the elaboration of Verilog produced by a FIRRTL compiler specializes the instantiation hierarchy under the associated public module with that option.

 Each specialization file must have the following filename where `module` is the name of the public module, `target` is the name of the target, and `option` is the name of the option: